29/04/2008

 Since a reference to the arraylist was passed into the method….no?

-Java has Pass by Reference.
+Till now I thought Java has Pass by Reference.
 Only primitive types (int, float etc) are passed by value.
-All the other objects in JAVA are passed by REFERENCE only.
+You have cleared my doubt, thanks Joe.

 I am posting same issue